kryptokrona/kryptokrona-wallet-backend-js/README.md

 ## Documentation

-You can view the documentation here:  https://turtlecoin.github.io/turtlecoin-wallet-backend-js/classes/_walletbackend_.walletbackend.html
+You can view the documentation [here](https://turtlecoin.github.io/turtlecoin-wallet-backend-js/classes/_walletbackend_.walletbackend.html)

 You can see a list of all the other classes on the right side of the screen.
 Note that you will need to prefix them all with `WB.` to access them, if you are not using typescript style imports.

 ## Quick Start

-You can find an example project in the [examples](examples/) folder.
+You can find an example project in the [examples](https://github.com/turtlecoin/turtlecoin-wallet-backend-js/tree/master/examples/example1) folder.

 ### Javascript